udemytrainingaccount/my-website/README.md

 # my-website

-Added some comments here

-some more edits on the example branch
+adding some changes to show the rebase example